 - Hotels Combined: compare all the top travel sites in one simple search to find what you’re after.

 - Kayak – Hotels: search hundreds of travel sites and save 25% or more on the same hotel.

 - Momondo – Hotels: best prices on millions of hotel rooms worldwide.

 Hotel Booking Sites

-- Hotels.com, Expedia, Venere: all three sites belong to the same group, so don’t be surprised if the hotel you booked asks if you’ve used Expedia after you made a booking through Hotels.com.
+- Hotels.com, Expedia: these sites belong to the same company, so don’t be surprised if the hotel you booked asks if you’ve used Expedia after you’ve made a booking through Hotels.com.